Entire Care Systems, Inc. · Est. 2026

 Publication & U.S. Market Entry

-Peer-reviewed publication of Kenya pilot results.
-Nigeria Phase II pilot launch upon formal agreement.
-Gates Foundation Grand Challenges application submitted with two-country evidence base.
+Peer-reviewed publication of LMIC pilot results.
+Multi-market LMIC pilot expansion upon formal agreements.
+NIH SBIR and USAID grant applications submitted with multi-market evidence base.
 First U.S. health system or FQHC partnership signed.
 Seed round open.
 CECE v1.0 product launch.

 The size of the problem.